Kamil47/NtpTimeEsp32/README.md

 ## _Introduction_ ##

 This article describes a seven segment, 2.3 inch large display, that shows the time and date.
-Hardware is ready to show temperature, just cooding need to be modified.
+Hardware is ready to show temperature, just coding need to be modified.

- The exact time and date are obtained from the Network Time Protocol via WiFi.
+The exact time and date are obtained from the Network Time Protocol via Wi-Fi.
 For a smaller display, about 0.8 inch schematic diagram is very simple.
 Problems are with large segments, containing more LEDs in series.
 In this case, the required voltage is higher than 5V.
-It is necessary to use some additional components and a special power supply.
+There's  necessary to use some additional components and a special power supply.

-The main component is an ESP32 D1 mini, a microprocessor and Maxim ICs: MAX7219 and two MAX333 components.
+The main components are microprocessor ESP32 D1 mini, and some Maxim IC's: MAX7219 and two MAX333 components.
 The entire circuit is connected using the recommended connection from the Maxim Datasheet.
 The power supply is a DC-DC converter 5V to dual voltage +5V, GND, -5V.

 The construction is simple, all electronic parts, including displays, are mounted on one PCB board.